NiYuan224/draft-liu-oauth-cross-domain-txn-token/draft-ni-cross-domain-txn-token.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

-This document uses the terms "Workload", "Trust Domain", "External Endpoint", "Call Chain", and "Transaction Token Service" defined by {{?I-D.ietf-oauth-transaction-tokens}}, as well as "Authorization Server" (AS) defined by {{RFC6749}}.
+This document uses the terms "Workload", "Trust Domain", "External Endpoint", "Call Chain", and "Transaction Token Service" (TTS) defined by {{?I-D.ietf-oauth-transaction-tokens}}, as well as "Authorization Server" (AS) defined by {{RFC6749}}.
 Moreover, the following terms are extended or defined in this document.

 * Intra-domain Transaction Token (Txn-Token).
 A short-lived, signed JWT that provides immutable information about the user, workloads, and specific contextual attributes of the call within a trust domain, as defined in {{?I-D.ietf-oauth-transaction-tokens}}.

 * Cross-domain Transaction Token.
-A txn-token that preserves and propagates workflow-related claims from an upstream trust domain to a downstream one via identity chaining as defined in {{?I-D.ietf-oauth-identity-chaining}}.
+A Txn-Token that preserves and propagates workflow-related claims from an upstream trust domain to a downstream one via identity chaining as defined in {{?I-D.ietf-oauth-identity-chaining}}.

 * Transaction JWT Authorization Grant (Txn-JAG).
 A specialized JWT acting as an OAuth 2.0 authorization grant as defined in {{RFC7523}}.
 It carries the workflow-related claims, ensuring the integrity and auditability of the cross-domain call chain.